 Black art and culture in Chicago

-The DuSable Museum of African American History is the country’s first independent museum dedicated to the history of African and African American culture, and one of Chicago’s principal cultural institutions.
+The DuSable Black History Museum and Education Center is the country’s first independent museum dedicated to the history of African and African American culture, and one of Chicago’s principal cultural institutions.
 This Hyde Park must-see boasts more than 15,000 artifacts, including priceless paintings, sculptures, and historical memorabilia.

 The South Side Community Art Center has been a catalyst for creativity in Chicago for almost 80 years.
 Displaying works by celebrated and emerging artists alike, the center was named a National Treasure by the National Trust for Historic Preservation in 2017.
 And at the Stony Island Arts Bank, a crumbling former bank building has been transformed into a world-class arts center.